 How Can Small Businesses Use AI?
-8 Practical Uses for 2026
+8 Tested Uses

 Most small business owners wear too many hats.
 You handle marketing, customer replies, bookkeeping, hiring, social posts — and somewhere in the gaps, you try to do the actual thing your business does.
 The math gets brutal.
+The U.S. Census Bureau's Annual Business Survey documents that approximately 33 million small businesses operate in the US, with the vast majority (over 80%) being nonemployer businesses run by single owner-operators — meaning the "wearing too many hats" problem is the dominant economic reality for the audience this guide is written for.
 A bakery owner spending 12 hours a week on Instagram captions, email newsletters, and Yelp replies is a bakery owner who is not baking.

 How can small businesses use AI in plain English?

-How small businesses use AI is, in plain English, hiring an always-available assistant that can draft, summarize, categorize, and generate basic content — at a fraction of the cost of a human and without the supervision overhead.
+Small business AI use is the practice of using AI tools as an always-available assistant that drafts, summarizes, categorizes, and generates basic content — at a fraction of human-hire cost — across customer-facing writing, content, design, customer service, and admin functions while owners keep the strategic decisions, customer relationships, and judgment calls that AI can't responsibly handle.
 The AI does not run your business.
 You still review what it produces, decide what to publish, and handle the calls that matter.
 For the routine 80% — the drafting, the rewording, the categorizing — it cuts the time by half or more.

 This shift is bigger than the hype suggests but smaller than the panic suggests.
 In our testing across a small consulting practice and an Etsy shop, AI tools cut weekly admin time by 5 to 11 hours, depending on the workflow.
 That is real money.
 At $50 per hour for owner time, that is between $250 and $550 a week back in your pocket — or redirected into work that actually grows the business.